When the spreadsheet becomes the problem

 7. The 10-10-10 rule

-Suzy Welch’s 10-10-10 framework asks three questions: How will I feel about this in 10 minutes?
+10-10-10 Rule is Suzy Welch’s temporal perspective framework that asks: How will I feel about this decision in 10 minutes?
 10 months?
 10 years?
-[7] It forces temporal perspective-taking, which counteracts the tendency to overweight immediate discomfort.
+The three-horizon structure forces consideration of long-term consequences and counteracts the tendency to overweight immediate discomfort [7].

 When to use: Emotionally charged decisions where the right long-term choice conflicts with the comfortable short-term choice.
 Career changes, relationship decisions, and health commitments benefit from this lens.